greenelab/ccc/environment/README.md

     `readlink` might not work on macOS.
 In that case, simply replace it with the absolute path to the `../libs/` folder.

-1. Run `bash scripts/setup_environment.sh`.
+7. Run `bash scripts/setup_environment.sh`.
 This will create a conda environment and download the data needed to run the analyses.
-This will download `XXX` GB, so it will take a while to finish.
+It will download `XXX` GB, so it will take a while to finish.
+Keep in mind two things here:
+1) the script requires conda >= 4.9.0 to work;
+if you cannot upgrade, just remove the `--no-capture-output` parameter in the script.
+2) we use conda packages from the `conda-forge` channel;
+if you find any issues with the installation, it is advisible to configure the channel priority of your conda to `strict` if possible (`conda config --set channel_priority strict`).

 # Developer usage